perdaygk/perdaygk/README.md

-- 👋 Hi, I’m @perdaygk
+- 👋 Hi, I’m Avi Shukla
 - 👀 I’m interested in  studying, blogging
 - 🌱 I’m currently learning  Google dev course
 - 💞️ I’m looking to collaborate on blogging & web integration
-- 📫 How to reach me by mail- unknownqwery@gmail.com
+- 📫 How to reach me by mail- avishukla.tg@gmail.com
+-

 <!---
 perdaygk/perdaygk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.